 Use staff discretion to organize the print queue for overall efficient output.

-Photograph all 3D objects printed during this pilot; publicly share user-submitted information related to print jobs.
-Images and information will be used for monitoring, marketing, and reporting outcomes of the service.
+Photograph all 3D objects printed; publicly share user-submitted information related to print jobs.
+Images and information will be used for monitoring, marketing.

 Gather feedback from users.